70% Rule Calculator

 Gross Margin (Pre-Cost Buffer) = $250,000 - $145,000 - $30,000 = $75,000

-• Financing Buffer (Mode 1 only) is a 2026 high-rate adjustment — do not combine with Custom % (double-count).
+* Financing Buffer (Mode 1 only) is a planning adjustment -- do not combine with Custom % (double-count).

 What Is the 70 Percent Rule in Real Estate?

-The 70% Rule is an industry-standard screening heuristic used by fix-and-flip investors to quickly determine the maximum they can pay for a distressed property.
-The formula is MAO = ARV × 0.70 − Rehab.
-The "70%" represents a buffer: approximately 15–20% for all transaction costs (financing ~2–4%, holding ~5–8%, selling ~6–7%) and 15–20% for the investor's profit margin.
-Popularized in the 1980s–1990s flipping community and widely promoted by platforms like BiggerPockets, it remains the industry's go-to quick-screen tool.
-This is a screening heuristic, not a valuation method — for committed capital decisions, use the Fix and Flip Calculator for full deal analysis.
+The 70% Rule is a screening heuristic used by fix-and-flip investors to quickly estimate the maximum they might pay for a distressed property.
+The formula is MAO = ARV x 0.70 - Rehab.
+The "70%" represents a planning assumption for a buffer: approximately 15-20% for transaction costs (financing, holding, selling) and 15-20% for profit margin.
+It has been widely discussed in real estate investing communities and educational materials.
+This is a screening heuristic, not a valuation method -- for committed capital decisions, use the Fix and Flip Calculator for full deal analysis and consult qualified professionals.

-Two different percentages can describe the same deal, and this is the single most confusing aspect of the 70% Rule for new investors.
-The Offer as % of ARV (MAO / ARV × 100) measures how much of the property's value you're paying in the purchase price alone.
-The Implied Rule ((Purchase + Rehab) / ARV × 100) measures your total investment — purchase price plus renovation — as a percentage of ARV.
+Two different percentages can describe the same deal, and this is often confusing for newer investors.
+The Offer as % of ARV (MAO / ARV x 100) measures how much of the property's value you would be paying in the purchase price alone.
+The Implied Rule ((Purchase + Rehab) / ARV x 100) measures your total investment -- purchase price plus renovation -- as a percentage of ARV.
 Example: ARV $200K, Rehab $30K, offer $110K.
-Offer as % = 55% (Deep Value badge).
+Offer as % = 55% (Deep Value label).
 Implied Rule = 70% (Standard flip territory).
-Both are correct and measure different aspects of the same deal.
+Both are correct and measure different aspects of the same scenario.

 What Your MAO and Status Badge Mean

-Status Badge Tiers (based on Offer as % of ARV)
+Status Badge Tiers (screening labels based on Offer as % of ARV)

 ≤60%